The Pickwick Papers MCQs

 B. Mr. Jingle (the green-coated friend).

-Jingle’s opportunistic reappearance at the cricket match is significant.
-It proves he is actively following the Wardle family and preparing his fraudulent scheme involving Rachael Wardle.
+Jingle’s opportunistic reappearance proves he is following the Wardle family to execute his scheme.

 A. Seventy pounds